 Ofsted is the UK Office for Standards in Education, Children’s Services and Skills.
 They report directly to Parliament and are independent and impartial.
-Every week they carry out hundreds of inspections and regulatory visits throughout England in organisations which care for children and young people, and those providing education and skills for learners of all ages.
+Every week they carry out hundreds of inspections and regulatory visits throughout England in organizations which care for children and young people, and those providing education and skills for learners of all ages.

 An increasing amount of Ofsted Inspections are acknowledging the impact and benefits of the thinking school approach in their reports.
 Below are some extracts from Ofsted Reports that reflects the impact of being a Thinking School.
 All the schools have either Thinking School or Advanced Thinking School Status.

 Click on the PDF icon to download

 Case Studies from Thinking Primary Schools in the U.K

 Nottinghill Preparatory School, London, UK.
 The first Thinking ‘Prep’ School

 Rhydypenau Primary School – Becoming an advanced thinking school – what it has meant for pupils within our learning community

 St Bernadette’s RC Primary School, Cardiff Our Thinking School Journ

 Kingsdown and Ringwould Primary - The Learning Journey – Primary (pdf)

 Christ the King Catholic Primary, Cardiff, UK.
 Primary Teacher Update Magazine interviews Patrick Affley, assistant headteacher, who explains why his school chose to become a Thinking School and what this label means.
 See this link for article